wlh18/html-css-1/README.md

 1. Cannot be assigned a width and height
 1. Respect left and right margins and padding, but *not* vertical margins and padding

 >Note: Inline elements can be given vertical padding and borders of their own, but they will not push away other elements.
-These is tricky to wrap your head around, so check out this article for more details on inline-level elements: https://hacks.mozilla.org/2015/03/understanding-inline-box-model/
+This concept is easily confused, so check out this article for more details on inline-level elements: https://hacks.mozilla.org/2015/03/understanding-inline-box-model/

 Here are some common elements that are assigned `display:inline` by default: